alpacahq/alpaca-docs/content/resources/_index.md

 ## **Alpaca Learn**

-We post regular content on our [Alpaca Learn resource site](https://alpaca.markets/learn/) where you can find latest market updates, development tools and tips and much more to help you along your journey developing with Alpaca.
+We post regular content on our [Alpaca Learn resource site](https://alpaca.markets/learn/) where you can find the latest market updates, development tools and tips and much more to help you along your journey developing with Alpaca.

 ## **Blog**

-Dont miss a beat and find latest updates from Alpaca in [our blog](https://alpaca.markets/blog/).
+Dont miss a beat and find the latest updates from Alpaca in [our blog](https://alpaca.markets/blog/).

 ## **Slack Community**

 We have an [active community on Slack](https://alpaca.markets/slack) with developers and traders from all over the world.
 For Broker API we have a dedicated channel #broker-api for you to discuss with the rest of the community building new products using Broker API.
-You will be automatically added
+You will be automatically added to
 #announcements, #community, #feedback, and #q-and-a.

 ## **Forum**